Dear Advisor: How do I avoid the biggest Data/AI/ML mistakes others make?

-(On the flip side) Tracking everything about the business, but with many different data providers and vendors, that don't link to one another.
+(On the flip side) Tracking virtually everything about the business, but with many different data providers and vendors, that don't talk to one another.

 Too early for ML -- all of the above and:

 Starting with ML/AI (e.g. predictive analytics) to automate insights/forecasts, before understanding what's happening with customers and product historically and now (e.g. descriptive analytics).

 Assessment: Is a Data Scientist one of your first technical hires?

 Assessment: Do you currently know who cancelled your service within the last week, and how you acquired that customer in the first place?

 Assessment: Dear Advisor: What should (not) be your AI roadmap? (or) Why You Don't Need AI in your SaaS MVP

 Treating ML/analytics as a Silver Bullet -- all of the above and:

 Doing analytics for the sake of analytics, without understanding how the customer actions generated the data you see -- and how the deliverable will solve the business/customer's pain point.

 Assessment: Are you trying to do ML for a process that you don't understand?